 The City is reconstructing Brydges Street from Egerton Street to Highbury Avenue North, all of Muir Street, and all of Swinyard Street to improve the quality and reliability of water, sewer and road infrastructure.
 Much of the current infrastructure is over 70 years old, made of outdated materials such as cast iron and concrete, and has reached the end of its lifespan.

-Phase One of construction started in April 2021 and is expected to finish in late fall 2021.
 Phase Two of construction is expected to start in spring 2022 and last until fall 2022.

 As part of this project, the City will also replace the sidewalk and construct new on-road bicycle lanes on Brydges Street.
 This work will also include the elimination of on-street parking on Brydges Street from Egerton Street to Highbury Avenue North.